stargazer/django-icetea/README.md

 ### Tests

-``django-icetea`` comes with its own test suite, found in the module ``tests.py``.
+``django-icetea`` comes with its own test suite, found in the ``tests.py`` module.
 This module defines Base Test Classes, which are used to test ``django-icetea`` itself, and can also be used to test any API implementation.

 ### CSRF tokens